jrford32/Networking-Concepts/README.md

 </p>
 <p>
 To start this project, first create your resource group in Azure.
-Then, create your Windows 10 VM and set up a user name and password that will be used to connect to it later.
+Then, create your Windows 10 VM and set up a username and password that will be used to connect to it later.
 The Windows 10 VM will be named "VM1"
 </p>
 <br />